This page contains common questions from users of JupyterHub, broken down by their roles within organizations.

 JupyterLab is a flexible and extendible user interface for interactive computing.
 It has several extensions that are tailored for using Jupyter Notebooks, as well as extensions for other parts of the data science stack.

 JupyterHub is an application that manages interactive computing sessions for multiple users.
-It also connects them with infrastructure those users wish to access.
+It also connects users with infrastructure they wish to access.
 It can provide remote access to Jupyter Notebooks and JupyterLab for many people.

 Yes - the core JupyterHub application recently reached 1.0 status, and is considered stable and performant for most institutions.
 JupyterHub has also been deployed (along with other tools) to work on scalable infrastructure, large datasets, and high-performance computing.